-There are many animation Softwares on the internet.
-Here are five top animation software for your explainer video:
+There are many animation software options on the internet.
+Here are our top five animation software for use in your explainer video:

 Powtoon is a presentation and animation software that can be used to create more interactive and engaging content.
 The software gives a variety of animation styles, including infographics, cartoons, and whiteboards.
 The program is web-based to access your projects from any computer with an internet connection and flash.